1999AZZAR/Autonomous_Mobile_Manipulator/README.md

 - **Control Servo**: Individual servo positioning (legacy)
 - **Get Robot Status**: Comprehensive status monitoring and reporting

-All workflows use HTTP API calls to the robot's comprehensive REST interface at `http://127.0.0.1:5000`, providing full integration between n8n automation and ROS2 robotic control.
+All workflows use HTTP API calls to the robot's comprehensive REST interface at `http://127.0.0.1:5000`, which coordinates between ROS2 high-level planning and Arduino Mega real-time execution for complete robotic automation.

 ## API Documentation